 Deviating flight maneuvers require the agreement of the CCAA.

-Compulsory insurance: For Croatia, you need a valid drone liability insurance only when your aircraft weights more than 20kg.
+Compulsory insurance: For Croatia, as a recreational user, you need a valid drone liability insurance only when your aircraft weights more than 20kg.

 Maximum take-off weight (MTOW): The current law permits a maximum take-off mass of up to 150 kg.
 From a flying weight of 5 kilograms, a fireproof identification plate must be attached to the drone.
 The sign must contain the name, address and contact information.
 For flights of category D, the license plate must be issued by the Croatian Aviation Agency.
 All other plates must not start with the letter D.

 Distance to airports: A distance of 3 kilometers must be kept to airport facilities.

 Other safe distances: Your Multicopter must maintain a minimum distance of 30 meters to persons, animals, objects, vehicles, ships, other aircraft, roads, railways, waterways or transmission lines.
 You have to keep a distance of 150 meters to gatherings of people.
 Minor gaps are only possible after approval by the Croation Civil Aviation Agency (CCAA).